wayneeseguin/graft/doc/operators.md

 ## Arithmetic Operators

-Spruce supports basic arithmetic operations using infix notation.
+graft supports basic arithmetic operations using infix notation.
 These operators follow standard mathematical precedence rules (multiplication and division before addition and subtraction) and support parentheses for grouping.

 ### (( + )) - Addition